Georgia Homeowners’ Guide: What to Do If You Clog Someone Else’s Toilet

 What To Do if You Clog Someone Else’s Toilet

+We’ve all been there, right?
 You’re at a friend’s house for a nice relaxing evening or enjoying a party with friends when nature calls.
 So you head to the bathroom to do your business when it happens – the toilet clogs!
 Your face turns white and all of the blood drains to your legs as you watch the water rise to the top of the toilet and you are hoping and praying it doesn’t overflow.
-This has to be the worst moment of your life right?
+Clogging someone else’s toilet – this has to be the worst moment of your life right?
 Maybe not.
+Clogging a toilet may seem horrifying at the moment, but stay calm; you can get through this by following these simple steps.
+Plunger removing a toilet clog.

 Step 1 – Stop the Water Flow